Unlike other garden vegetables, you won't eat a gourd (Yet, they are edible).

 they develop a soft spot.
 If a soft spot is found, discard it.

-Your gourds are dry, when the seeds rattle inside.
-The gourd will be very
+Gourds are dry, when the seeds rattle inside.
+After losing all of the water

 Once they are dry, you can make a wide range of crafts.
 They can be painted,